Everybody is for progress, but no one wants to change.

 As we move further into 2022 we want to point out there have been positive changes in our state, changes in our county and changes in our town.

 If you will look at each of these changes, they are marked by people – leaders in our community – who are working to bring about change.
 And being the one who wants to bring about change in the Mississippi Delta can be dangerous in both politics and in business.

 This newspaper hopes that mindset is slowly dying off around here.

 While there are a lot of good things going on in Clarksdale, we are also faced with a number of problems that are gradually sucking the pleasure out of living here.
 Some people don’t want change and like you just where you are.

-Failing schools, teen pregnancy and a high truancy rate that is coupled with a high drop-out rate, hurt the young people in our county.
+Crime, failing schools and a high truancy rate that is coupled with a high drop-out rate, hurt the young people in our county.
 A demanding job market makes it difficult to find gainful employment and keep the best and brightest living in our towns.
 A limited number of retail stores send shoppers to Batesville, Oxford and Memphis to spend their money.
-And decrepit buildings downtown and abandoned homes in Clarksdale are an eyesore and shame to us all.
+And decrepit buildings downtown and junk cars on the streets are an eyesore and shame to us all.

 It’s time to take a hard look at what is going on around here.
 It is time to look at some cold, hard facts.